-Suppose that you have gone through a divorce from your spouse and you are attempting to adjust to life as a single adult raising a child in different households.
+Suppose that you have gone through a divorce from your spouse and are attempting to adjust to life as a single adult raising a child in different households.
 You may need to find a new place to live and do so on a budget with one income instead of two.

-Moving after a divorce comes with a catch
+Moving after divorce comes with a catch

 Preparing your case if you are the non-moving parent

 Suppose that you are the parent who will not be moving and instead is facing the prospect of having your ex-spouse move a great distance away with your children.
-What can you do to prepare yourself and your case to best ensure that this does not happen?
+What can you do to prepare yourself and your case to ensure that this does not happen?

 Questions about relocation after a divorce with children?
 Contact the Law Office of Bryan Fagan, PLLC

-To learn more about post-divorce life please do not hesitate to contact our office today.
-A free of charge consultation is available six days a week with one of our licensed family law attorneys.
+To learn more about post-divorce life, please do not hesitate to contact our office today.
+A free-of-charge consultation is available six days a week with one of our licensed family law attorneys.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"